1986

 Bobby Womack (gtr)/Chuck Leavell (org)

-Line-up ‘Too Rude’: KR (voc, gtr)/RW (gtr, bass)/CW (dr)/Jimmy Cliff
+Line-up ‘Too Rude’: KR (voc, gtr)/RW (gtr, bass)/Steve Jordan (dr)/Jimmy Cliff

 (bvoc)/Chuck Leavell (p)

-Line-up ‘Winning Ugly’: MJ (voc)/KR (gtr)/RW (gtr)/John Regan? (bass)/
+Line-up ‘Winning Ugly’: MJ (voc)/KR (gtr)/RW (gtr)/John Regan (bass)/

 CW (dr)/Chuck Leavell (synth)/Janice Pendarvis and Dollette